hrydgard/ppsspp-site/docs/settings/network.md

 Lets you set the Nickname setting of the emulated PSP.
 This is what shows up as your username when playing in ad hoc mode.

-### Enable built-in PRO adhoc server
+### Enable built-in ad hoc server

-This is used for local play on LAN or wifi.
+This is used for local play on LAN or Wi-Fi.
 See [How to play](/docs/multiplayer/how-to-play) for more information.

 ## Infrastructure